murphye/cheap-gke-cluster/README.md

 ```
 You may also choose to change the region you choose to deploy.
 Each GCP region has different pricing for VM Spot instances.
 See this [page](https://cloud.google.com/compute/vm-instance-pricin) for pricing details.

-### Install Terraform (If Needed)
+### Install Terraform

-Terraform is required to run the deployment.
+Terraform is required to run the deployment on your local machine.
 On a Mac you can use Homebrew by running these commands:

 ```
 brew tap hashicorp/tap